Friuli-Venezia Giulia, Italy

 Important phone numbers for your stay in Trieste

-Here are some useful contacts for your trip to Trieste:
+Here are some useful phone numbers for your trip to Trieste:

 - Trieste Marine Terminal: +390403186444